GeoffreyBooth/node/doc/api/esm.md

 consumers.
 Unlike in the scenario where `"module"` is only used by bundlers, or ES module files are transpiled into CommonJS on the fly before evaluation by Node.js, the files referenced by the ES module entry point are evaluated as ES modules.

+#### Hazards

 When a specifier such as `'pkg'` resolves to different files when referenced via `require` and `import`, there is a risk of certain bugs that only occur under these conditions.
-This risk is the divergent specifier hazard, and it is only possible when a package entry point or exported path is defined via [conditional exports][] to point to different files for CommonJS and ES module consumers.
 For example:

 <!-- eslint-skip -->
 ```js